alexlarner/Recipes/Quick Breads/Quick Bread Base.md

     - **Muffins**: 365 F
 1. Grease a 9”x5” loaf pan/mini-loaf pan/muffin pan/jumbo muffin pan
 1. Combine wet ingredients
-    - If using coconut oil, do not add that to the wet ingredients
 1. Combine dry ingredients and sift
 1. If using nuts, add them to the sifted **dry** ingredients
 1. Add dry ingredients to wet ingredients and mix until no clumps of dry ingredients are seen